AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-website.md

 Our website offers news and information by subscription including newsletters, blogs, or others.
 If you decide to subscribe to these services you may be asked to provide your email address.

 Nevertheless you can always unsubscribe from our newsletters them via Adguard account or by clicking “Unsubscribe” button in the newsletter itself.

-### Support Center
-You may join the Support Center at kb.adguard.com.
-Certain features require registration in order to participate.
-When you register for the Support Center you will be asked to provide your full name and email address, and select a password.
-No other information is required to register.
-This information is not shared with other users.

 ### Adguard Forum
 You may also join the Adguard Forum at forum.adguard.com.
 If you decide to register, you will be asked to select a username, password, and physical location.
 Disclosing your physical location is optional.
 You will also be required to provide an email address for use in connection with Adguard Forum.
 You may allow other users to send you messages if you wish.
 Once registered for Adguard Forum you may control your privacy settings by visiting your «Profile» page.
 You can modify your settings at any time.